 Adopting Two Development Strategies with No-code

-In 2020, as we finally get to watch jetpacks hit the skies, there is unquestionably a Digital Transformation happening thanks to modern software.
+There is unquestionably a Digital Transformation happening thanks to modern software.
 It may have started with a Node-RED flurry for the Internet of Things or the torrent of Raspberry PI projects for home and work.
 Still, the momentum of transformation is creating massive opportunities for companies that adopt change quickly.

 Disruptive companies like Airbnb and Uber took advantage of the lucrative rise of the App Economy and dramatically outpaced their competition.
 Startups are not the only companies that benefit from disruption.
 Massive companies like GEICO and Capital One are embracing a similar disruptive mentality.

 It’s all about agile development and deploying solutions faster.